Information for Referring or Collaborating Legal Professionals

 Helpful Hints for Legal Professionals and their Clients (from our perspective!)

-• We highly discourage attorney subpoenas of our session notes due to the risk of clinical process interference and the damage that can be done to the existing working relationships.
-We will always provide alternative written clinical summaries.
+We highly discourage attorney subpoenas of our session notes due to the risk of clinical process interference and the damage that can be done to the existing working relationships.
+We will always provide alternative written clinical summaries and verbal communication when needed and is appropriate.